igiso/ofxFacebook/README.md

 People who want to:

-Post a comment,link,picture,ofImages on their Facebook walls from their mobile devices,
+Post a comment,link,picture,ofImages on their Facebook walls from their apple mobile devices,

 Simply by doing   Facebook.post(.......);